SEO for AI? What you need to know about GEO

 Amid all this evolution, some principles remain stubbornly timeless.

-Good SEO – like good marketing – still rewards empathy, expertise, and originality.
+Good SEO – like good marketing – still rewards expertise, and originality.

 Search engines, whether algorithmic or generative, still chase the same goal: delivering the most trustworthy, useful answer to the user’s question.